Grammar of Assent: Aim and content

+Part I. Assent and Apprehension

 The Grammar was an apologia for faith.
 Newman was concerned with defending faith as a legitimate product of rational human activity—that assent is not contrary to human nature.
 He wrote this book against the background of British Empiricism which restricted the strength and legitimacy of assent to the evidence presented for it.
 John Locke, David Hume and John Stuart Mill, a contemporary of Newman, were the primary Empiricists that Newman was engaged with philosophically.

 The Grammar is divided into two sections.
 The first is entitled "Assent and Apprehension", which deals with believing what one does not understand.
 The second, entitled "Assent and Inference", addresses the issue of believing what cannot be absolutely proven.

 Both parts deal with assent or belief.
 The first part discussed the relationship between assent and apprehension—what level of intelligent appropriation of a teaching is necessary to believe in that teaching.
 This section ultimately turns on a distinction between apprehension and understanding.
 Newman's view was that one can believe as long as one apprehends, even if one does not understand.
 For example, one may not understand the doctrine of the Trinity, i.e., resolve the individual propositions of the doctrine into one clear whole conception, yet legitimately believe it because apprehension is possible without understanding.

 Apprehension, according to Newman, is simply an "intelligent acceptance of the idea or of the fact which a proposition enunciates."
 So while the regular unlearned Christian, or anyone for that matter, may not be able to conceive that God is one and three, the words of the propositions that define the doctrine are clear and intellectually accessible and assent may legitimately follow.